-- 1. Letters patents, supplementary protection certificates 32 , certificates of protection, certificates of registration and priority documents shall bear a round seal with the image of a crowned eagle and the inscription "The Patent Office of the Republic of Poland" within the rim. - 2.
+- 1. Letters patents, supplementary protection certificates, certificates of protection, certificates of registration and priority documents shall bear a round seal with the image of a crowned eagle and the inscription "The Patent Office of the Republic of Poland" within the rim. - 2.
 In case of loss or destruction of the document referred to in paragraph (1), the Patent Office shall, at the request of the right holder and subject to payment of a due single fee, issue a duplicate thereof.

-Part III.
-Official Communications →
+Part III Official Communications

-1. Granted patents, supplementary protection rights 33 , rights of protection and rights in registration shall be communicated in the official gazette "Wiadomosci Urzedu Patentowego".
+- 1. Granted patents, supplementary protection rights, rights of protection and rights in registration shall be communicated in the official gazette "Wiadomości Urzędu Patentowego". - 2.
+Subject to paragraph (3), entries and changes concerning granted rights, made in the Registers, shall likewise be communicated in "Wiadomości Urzędu Patentowego".